angular/angular/aio/content/guide/docs-style-guide.md

 Markdown is easier to read and to edit than HTML.
 Many editors (including Visual Studio Code) can render markdown as you type it.

-From time to time you'll have to step away from markdown and write a portion of the document in HTML. markdown allows you to mix HTML and markdown in the same document.
+From time to time you'll have to step away from markdown and write a portion of the document in HTML.
+Markdown allows you to mix HTML and markdown in the same document.

 Standard markdown processors don't allow you to put markdown _within_ HTML tags.
 But the Angular documentation markdown processor **supports markdown within HTML**, as long as you follow one rule: